 How to Lower the Cholesterol Level in the Body

-Reduce the intake of saturated fats and trans fats
+Reducing saturated fats and trans fats intake

 Saturated fats are made of glyceride and fatty acids, which are solid at room temperature.
 Saturated fats increase the body's levels of low lipid proteins (bad cholesterol).
 According to the American Heart Association, a daily intake of saturated fats should be 13grams or 2000 calories per day.
 Foods containing saturated fats are dairy products and red meat such as lamb, pork, and beef.
 Protein foods with lower cholesterol levels include fish, chicken, and plant proteins.
 It would help if you also aimed at increasing unsaturated fats in your diet.
 Unsaturated fats are good as they are critical in maintaining good heart health by fighting cholesterol.
 An example is omega 3 fatty acids found in fish, which help different body functions.

 Trans fats are hydrogenated fats such as margarine.
 The use of partially hydrogenated oils has been banned by the food and drugs administration due to their cholesterol levels.

 Increase the intake of foods with high fiber